pie chart

 Total power score: 28

-Definitely not a particularly strong deck at the starting phases of games, mostly because resources are not super abundant, but once it picks up momentum and Cap joins the battlefield, balances can quickly start to shift in my favor.
+Definitely not a particularly strong deck at the starting phases of games, mostly because resources are not super abundant, but once it picks up momentum and Cap joins the battlefield, balances can quickly start to shift in its favor.
 Many of the horrors are able to complement each other’s powers, but this is not likely to happen early on and therefore not immediately apparent.

 In terms of low-cost milling, cards like Altar of the Brood, Mindcrank, Ruin Crab and Zellix, Sanity Flayer should appear as early as possible on the field.

-An alternative to cheap monsters, is casting a vicious milling spell that will empower my monsters (or my pool of stolen stuff) later.
+An alternative to cheap monsters, is casting a vicious milling spell that will empower monsters (or the pool of stolen stuff) later.
 Cards that come to mind are Fractured Sanity, Maddening Cacophony, Mind Funeral, Startled Awake or Traumatize.
 These are all fuel to some rather fun critters like Consuming Aberration, Nighthowler and card:The Haunt of High Tower.

 Once the milling rampage is in full-swing, it’s time to think about wrapping up.
 Resources should be abundant enough by now to summon some of the deck’s more outrageous horrors (both for their combat potential as well as their abilities (to steal stuff)), like Brainstealer Dragon, Hullbreaker Horror, K'rrik, Son of Yawgmoth, Mind Flayer, the Shadow, Mindleech Mass and Wrexial, the Risen Deep.
 Some of the deck’s combos might also spring into action during this phase, or maybe a pumped up Mind Grind or Shadow of the Enemy will be enough to pull in the win.